 We continue to invest in our wireless networks, high-speed fiber and other advanced technologies to position ourselves at the center of growth trends for the future.
-During the year ended December 31, 2022, these investments included \$23.1 billion for capital expenditures, inclusive of approximately \$6.2 billion in C-Band related capital expenditures.
+During the year ended December 31, 2023, these investments included \$18.8 billion for capital expenditures.
 See "Cash Flows Used in Investing Activities" and "Liquidity and Capital Resources" for additional information.
-We believe that our investments aimed at expanding our portfolio of products and services will provide our customers with an efficient, reliable infrastructure for competing in the information economy.
+In the second quarter of 2023, we completed our accelerated \$10 billion capital program related to C-Band spectrum deployment.
+Our ongoing C-Band spectrum deployment is funded through our general capital expenditure program.